Corporate - Significant developmentsLast reviewed - 16 January 2023

 The current concept of a ’tax invoice‘ will be removed and replaced with more general concepts, such as 'supply information' and 'taxable supply information'.
 Further, it is also intended that the process for credit and debit adjustments will become more flexible.
 This would allow for errors to be corrected without issuing credit and debit notes.

 Other specific amendments support this shift in requirements, including:

 - Increasing the low-value threshold where taxable supply information is not required from 50 to 200 New Zealand dollars (NZD).

 - Copies of taxable supply information requested by a recipient are no longer required to be marked as 'copy only'.

 - Buyer-created tax invoices (BCTIs) are no longer required to have Inland Revenue pre-approval.
 However, other requirements remain, including requiring an agreement to exist between the supplier and recipient (who must both be GST registered) stating that only the 'buyer' will create the taxable supply information and will provide that information to the 'seller', and the reasons for entering into this agreement.

 - A group of registered persons (a 'supplier group') can use the shared invoice process if none of those entities are part of a GST group.
 A nominated entity may issue tax invoices as agent on behalf of the other entities that comprise the supplier group.

 Double tax agreements (DTAs)

-New Zealand is currently negotiating new and updating DTAs with a number of countries, including Fiji, Korea, Luxembourg, Norway, Portugal, Saudi Arabia and the United Kingdom.
+New Zealand is currently negotiating new and updating DTAs with Austria, Belgium, Fiji, Korea, Luxembourg, the Netherlands, Norway, Portugal, Saudi Arabia, the Slovak Republic, and the United Kingdom.